 However, if you want a guiding hand, and access to some local expertise, consider getting these guys to put a package together for you.
 I’m not an affiliate of theirs, but they really did help me out, so I’m happy to recommend them.

-If you have any questions about travelling in Namibia let me know – I don’t get bored of talking about this wondrous place!
+I hope this Namibia 2-week itinerary is useful and that you enjoy your time in Namibia!
+Do check out my post on the practical details of driving in Namibia.
+If you have any questions about travelling in Namibia let me know – I don’t get bored of talking about this wondrous place.